GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## NumPy Indexing
-The term "indexing" means slicing the array to specific range only.
+The term "indexing" means slicing the array to a specific range only.
 Each dimension is indexed using colon `:` and are distinguished via comma `,`.
-Indexing shares the same rules as slicing of iterable object.
+Indexing shares the same rules as the slicing of iterable objects.

 * `n:m` : start indexing from n^th^ element (included) to m^th^ element (excluded)
 * `:` : start indexing from beginning to the end, thus skip indexing.